 EU's 2030 policy framework

-EU countries have agreed on a new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for the period between 2020 and 2030.
+EU countries agreed on a new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for the period between 2020 and 2030.
 The target relating to energy efficiency is at least 27% energy savings compared with the business-as-usual scenario.

 The framework includes three targets for 2030: